-He can bat, bowl and keep wicket, also demonstrating the ability to catch flies in the slips during his Lancashire first-class debut at Oxford University, taking four catches as the 2011 season opener finished in a draw.
+He can bat, bowl off-spin and leg-spin and keep wicket, also demonstrating the ability to catch flies in the slips during his Lancashire first-class debut at Oxford University, taking four catches as the 2011 season opener finished in a draw.

-In fact, assistant coach Gary Yates even described him as the best slip catcher in Lancashire's squad prior to the Championship winning campaign.
-And, while Paul Horton may have something to say about that, it gives you an idea of his capabilities.
+In fact, assistant coach Gary Yates even described him as the best slip catcher in Lancashire's squad prior to the Championship winning campaign of 2011.

 Born in Rustenburg, South Africa, he holds a Cypriot passport due to his father's heritage.
 Although his mother is from the Rainbow nation, he sees himself as a Cypriot.
 He is believed to be the first from that country to ever play county cricket.